vscosta/yap/packages/real/real.md

 an assignable R expression.
 ###  Testing Real              {#TestingR}

-There is a raft of examples packed in a singl```e file that test the library.
+There is a raft of examples packed in a single file that tests the library.

 ~~~~
 	?- [pack(real/examples/for_real)].